Home Capital launches board shakeup in ‘governance renewal’

 Toronto-based Home Capital has seen more than $1.6-billion of deposits withdrawn from high-interest savings accounts in the last few weeks, which as drained the money used to fund the mortgage business.
 That followed allegations brought forth by the Ontario Securities Commission in mid-April that the company improperly disclosed financial information.

-In need of liquidity, Home Capital sought a $2-billion credit line from a major pension fund last week, but it came with burdensome terms, including an interest rate of 10 per cent.
+In need of liquidity, Home Capital sought a $2-billion credit line syndicated by the Healthcare of Ontario Pension Plan (HOOPP) last week, but it came with burdensome terms, including an interest rate of 10 per cent.
+HOOPP’s CEO Jim Keohane also left the mortgage lender’s board in the wake of the deal.

 Home Capital also pushed back plans to report quarterly results this week.
 The company said it would release results on May 11, allowing time to assess and account for “events that have occurred since the close of the first quarter.”